 - Antioxidant Vitamins A, C and E:

-Offer your little one a variety of colorful fruits and vegetables throughout the week for a diet that’s rich in the antioxidant vitamins A and C Earth’s Best Organic® Stage 2 Sweet Potato Apricot and Pumpkin Apple jars, or Stage 2 Spinach, Lentil and Brown Rice pouches are a few delicious examples from the Earth’s Best Organic® family that are sources of these notable nutrients.
+Offer your little one a variety of colorful fruits and vegetables throughout the week for a diet that’s rich in the antioxidant vitamins A and C Earth’s Best Organic® Stage 2 Sweet Potato Apricot jars or Stage 2 Spinach, Lentil and Brown Rice pouches are a few delicious examples from the Earth’s Best Organic® family that are sources of these notable nutrients.
 These antioxidant vitamins may play a role in reducing free radical cell damage.